Los Angeles World Airports

-Los Angeles World Airports (LAWA) is the airport authority that owns and operates Los Angeles International Airport (LAX) and Van Nuys Airport (VNY) for the city of Los Angeles, California.
+Los Angeles World Airports (LAWA) is the airport authority of the city of Los Angeles, California, that owns and operates Los Angeles International Airport (LAX) and Van Nuys Airport (VNY).
 LAWA also owns and manages aviation-related property near Palmdale Regional Airport (PMD).

 The authority's headquarters are on the grounds of LAX in the Los Angeles neighborhood of Westchester.

 History

 LAWA was established in 1928 as the Los Angeles Department of Airports for the purpose of operating Los Angeles Municipal Airport, now known as Los Angeles International Airport or simply LAX.

 The Department of Airports changed its name to Los Angeles World Airports in 1997.

 Current Airports

 Los Angeles World Airports owns and operates two airports:

 Los Angeles International Airport

 Los Angeles opened its main airport on October 1, 1928.
 At the time of the opening, it was known as Mines Field and was little more than a dirt airstrip with no facilities.
 The first building, the historic Hangar No. 1, was erected in 1929.
 In 1930, the facility was renamed Los Angeles Municipal Airport, and mostly served general aviation.
 The facility was pressed into service as a military airfield during World War II.
 The airport started its conversion into a major passenger airport in 1946, and in 1949 became Los Angeles International Airport (LAX).
 The current U-shaped terminal area was added in 1961 and expanded several times.